st235/HSE.ModernToolsForSolvingComputerVisionProblems/README.md

 #### Lib.export_library

-On the other hand, calling `export_library` allows on compiled `library` allows us to provide
+On the other hand, calling `export_library` allows on compiled `library` allows us to provide baked-in parameters to the library.
+For this reason, the approach has been selected.

 ## Bot